 A project costing template is available to assist in the calculation of all project costs, including in-kind costs.

-If the budget includes direct cash contributions provided by the University, please contact the Associate Director, Research Grants, as these have to be confirmed by the Research Grants and Contracts Office.
+If the budget includes direct cash contributions provided by the University, please contact the Associate Director, Research Grants, as these have to be confirmed by Research Grants and Finance.